SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

    When the origin server is unable to be reached, set the TTL.
    If content is already saved, prolong the TTL for ``<ConnectTimeout>`` seconds.
    If content is not saved, keep the error status for ``<ConnectTimeout>`` seconds.
-   This remedy is to reduce burden on the origin server that might be in a failed status rather than serving failed content.
+   This remedy is used to reduce the burden on the origin server that might be in a failed status rather than serving failed content.

 -  ``<ReceiveTimeout> (default: 3 seconds)``
    Set the TTL when the connection is successful, but data acquisition is failing.